Simulating graphene-based single-electron transistor: incoherent current effects due to the presence of electron-electron interaction: Methodology

 \section{Methodology}

 The setup used throughout this work is presented in Fig.~\ref{estr}(c-d), and follows the arrangement observed in experiments \cite{ZHANG20222497}.
 We place two semi-infinite (18,0) zig-zag SWNTs (metallic) separated by a distance of approximately 20 \AA.
 These make up the left and right electrodes.
-We then take a finite segment of a 9 armchair graphene nanoribbon (A-NR) consisting of $L_{\rm NR} = 16$ hexagons.
-We make the edges of the NR partially overlap with each of the electrodes.
-The structures considered here are commensurate, thus we consider an AA-type stacking between nanoribbon and nanotube, which is held together via weak van der Waals interactions.
+We then take a finite segment of a 9-armchair graphene nanoribbon (A-NR), consisting of $L_{\rm NR} = 16$ hexagons.
+This is the same width used in the experimental work of Zhang {\it et al.}, however, the experimental length is approximately 30 nm \cite{ZHANG20222497}.
+We make the edges of the NR partially overlap with each of the electrodes (three unit cells on either side of the ribbon), and the systems interact via weak van der Waals interactions.
+The structures considered here are commensurate.
+We have tested different types of stacking and overlap between nanotube and ribbon (see supplementary material), with similar results for all of them, thus here we considered the simpler AA-stacking.

 The system is described using a tight binding Hamiltonian with a single carbon $p_{z}$ orbital per site.
 We divide our system into three regions as first described by Caroli \etal\cite{Caroli_1971,Caroli_II}, namely left and right semi-infinite electrodes and a scattering region.
 The latter consists of the NR and the finite nanotube segments that overlap with it.